Elizabeth9-77/Scales-Tails-V2/README.md

     <img src="">
 </details>

 If a user spots a typo, error or wants to add new information to their article, then they may edit the article and submit for immediate reposting.
 A certain amount of trust exists between Admin and the Scales & Tails community to hope that no inappropriate or off-topic content will be shared, which will result in an immediate deletion of the user's account by the Admin.
-These issues will be locked down in the future development of FreeFido to allow certain content/words to be flagged and removed by the Admin or not allow the form to be submitted in the first place.
+These issues will be locked down in the future development of Scales & Tails to allow certain content/words to be flagged and removed by the Admin or not allow the form to be submitted in the first place.
 Community guidelines will also be developed.

 <details>
     <summary>Edit Article Message</summary>